 Predictions are the actionable insights derived from analyzing and interpreting the data through the chosen algorithms.
 Predictions can take various forms, from forecasting future trends, classifying data points, or identifying potential anomalies.

-The value of these predictions lies in their accuracy and relevance, helping you make informed decisions, anticipate future trends, or identify opportunities and risks.
+The value of these predictions lies in their accuracy and relevance, as they can help you make informed decisions, anticipate future trends, or identify opportunities and risks.

 How Predictive Analytics and AI Work